+44 (0)2080591059 [email protected]

 We enforce role-based access controls, data classification, and regular audits to guarantee confidentiality, integrity, and availability of client and company information.
 Examples of how we achieve this are by:

-• Granting permissions through an identity‑and‑access management system
+• Granting permissions through an identity-and-access management system.

-• Reviewing access logs monthly to detect and revoke unnecessary privileges
+• Reviewing access logs monthly to detect and revoke unnecessary privileges.

-• Classifying all data assets and labelling them according to sensitivity levels
+• Classifying all data assets and labelling them according to sensitivity levels.

 Privacy Policy (GDPR & UK Data Protection Act)